tlively/feature-detection/proposals/feature-detection/Overview.md

 Additional principles motivate the design of this proposal:

- - Module import and export interfaces, including names and types, should not be allowed to be conditional on supported features.
-If they were, modules would be much harder to reason about because their interface with their host would be context dependent.
-Note that this restriction prevents some potentially useful uses of feature detection, such as importing or exporting a shared memory only on engines that support threads, or exposing SIMD or multivalue types in exported function signatures only on engines that support those respective features.
  - Modules should be able to support multiple overlapping feature sets with minimal code duplication or bloat.
  - It is an explicit non-goal to allow multiversioned modules to validate on